-There are now 328 berths in the marina, which is owned by the Port of Milford Haven.
+There are now 328 berths plus 150 hard standing positions in the onshore boatyard which is fenced and locked with 24/7 security, Milford Marina is owned by the Port of Milford Haven.
 It provides services for both resident and visiting vessels.
 The marina offers the following facilities either directly or through businesses based on the marina site:

 - Fully serviced boatyards

 - Hoist lifts

 - Chandlery

 - Boat repairs

 - Engine sales

-- Diesel and bottled gas
+- Petrol, diesel and bottled gas

 - Waste disposal

 - Showers and laundry

 - Electricity and water

 - Restaurants and bars

 - Wi-Fi

+- Floatel Accommodation

 In Milford Marina basin there is a speed limit of 4 knots.
 Access to the marina is through a set of lock gates.
-There is a 'freeflow' period (when all sets of lock gates are open and craft can enter and exit) for two hours before high water at Milford Haven.
+There is a 'freeflow' period (when all sets of lock gates are open and craft can enter and exit)

+for two hours before high water at Milford Haven.
 Additional access and exit locks are available either side of freeflow.
-New lock gates were installed in

-2015 which facilitate more frequent locking times.
-Locking activities are co-ordinated by marina staff and permission must be obtained from Pier Head Control, which can be contacted on VHF channel 14.
-A list of all access and exit locks as well as freeflow times is available from the marina office or the marina website at www.milfordmarina.com
+New lock gates were installed in 2015, which facilitate more frequent locking times.
+Locking activities are co-ordinated by marina staff and permission must be obtained from Pier Head Control, which can be contacted on VHF channel 14.A list of all access and exit locks as well as freeflow times is available from the marina office or the marina website at www.milfordmarina.com